Baker Mayfield Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- In eight matchups against the Steelers, Mayfield averaged 171.5 passing yards per game, 56.0 yards less than his over/under for Monday.
+- In eight matchups against the Steelers, Mayfield averaged 171.5 passing yards per game, 56.0 yards below his over/under for Monday.

-- Mayfield threw a touchdown pass six times and multiple TDs in three of those contests against the Steelers.
+- Mayfield had one touchdown pass six times and multiple TDs three times against the Steelers.

-- This week Mayfield will face the NFL's 14th-ranked pass defense (243.4 yards allowed per game).
+- The Steelers have the NFL's 14th-ranked pass defense this season, surrendering 243.4 yards per game through the air.

-- With 22 passing TDs conceded this year, the Steelers defense is ranked 13th in the NFL.
+- At 1.5 passing TDs allowed per game, the Steelers defense is ranked 13th in the league.

 Recent Performances

-- Mayfield put together a 222-yard performance against the Packers last week, completing 58.3% of his passes and throwing for two touchdowns with four interceptions.
+- Mayfield put together a 222-yard performance against the Packers last week, completing 58.3% of his pass attempts and throwing for two touchdowns with four interceptions.

 - Mayfield tacked on 11 yards on two carries, averaging 5.5 yards per carry.

-- Mayfield has racked up 412 passing yards (137.3 per game) and has a 63.2% completion percentage (43-for-68) over his last three appearances, tossing four touchdowns and five interceptions.
+- Over his last three games, Mayfield has put up 412 passing yards (137.3 yards per game) while going 43-for-68 (63.2% completion percentage) and throwing four touchdowns and five interceptions.

 Mayfield's Cleveland Teammates